Kermalis/EndianBinaryIO/README.md

 A C# library that can read and write primitives, enums, arrays, and strings to streams using specified endianness, string encoding, and boolean sizes.
 Objects can also be read from/written to streams via reflection and attributes.

-The IBinarySerializable interface allows an object to be read and written in a customizable fashion.
+The `IBinarySerializable` interface allows an object to be read and written in a customizable fashion.
 Also included are attributes that can make reading and writing objects less of a headache.
-For example, classes and structs in C# cannot have ignored members when marshalling, but EndianBinaryIO has a BinaryIgnoreAttribute that will ignore properties when reading and writing.
+For example, classes and structs in C# cannot have ignored members when marshalling, but **EndianBinaryIO** has a `BinaryIgnoreAttribute` that will ignore properties when reading and writing.

+There is also an `EndianBitConverter` static class which resembles `System.BitConverter`.
+With it you can convert to/from data types using arrays rather than streams, all with specific endianness.

 ----
 ## 🚀 Usage: